VSADX/libraries/README.md

 2. Adding `goto` to JavaScript
 3. Creating `falsy` objects in JavaScript
 4. Options for `with` statement in ES modules
+5. Removing need to type `this` in class methods
-5. Internal binary for `Number` in JavaScript
+6. Internal binary for `Number` in JavaScript

 ## Browser Support
 - IE 10/11 conditional comments